 Asia-Pacificâ€™s share the global market for new business jets has been increasing, growing from 7% of global deliveries in 2007 to 12% in 2009.
 As of August 2010, Asia-Pacific had 637 business aircraft, or 3.6% of the world fleet, according to JetNet.
 Within the region, the relatively mature market of Australia/Oceania remains the biggest, with 161 aircraft.
 However, India was second with 143 aircraft, followed by China with 114 and Southeast Asia with 110.
 And, despite the global financial ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Asia-Pacificâ€™s Share Of Global Market for New Business Jets Increasing".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Asia-Pacificâ€™s Share Of Global Market for New Business Jets Increasing".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.